 That the way History is taught in our schools is broken is a foregone conclusion.
 But even as adults, when we fight over history, we often forget to ask how we know.
-And how much can we know for sure.
+And how much can we know for sure?
 Is whatever we know set in stone (despite the inscriptions, pardon me!)?
 We forget that nobody was recording history for us as it happened, much less so in India, and go on to talk about events from centuries or millenniums ago with the confidence of an eye-witness.
 We try to settle the questions that would affect millions of people today with the “experience of thousands of years”.
 We do not realize that we really do not have the memory of those years preserved neatly somewhere.

 It in such moments of complacence and superciliousness that a book like India Discovered can help us to humility.
-We can then start questioning history, and our knowledge of it, a bit more.
-The book is not about history of India, but about how it was pieced together, especially with almost complete absence of any accessible historical documents of pre-Mohammedan period.
+We can, then, start questioning history, and our knowledge of it, a bit more.
+The book is not about the history of India, but about how it was pieced together, especially with the almost complete absence of any accessible historical documents of the pre-Mohammedan period.
 And the story is as fascinating as it is enlightening.
 People have spent their lives (often cut short by their inability to adjust to Indian climate) traveling across the length and breadth of India.
 They have worked their bodies and mind to exhaustion and madness trying to decipher the old scripts.
 Some of the most fascinating work has been done by people purely out of passion, with no official backing and with personal finances.
 It is the story of those people and their work.

 The book mostly covers the work done by people from 18th century to 1930s.
 And it traces the discovery of India as it appeared to European eyes.
 This requires me to put up a few clarifications about the book: